- Teaching Resources

 Teaching Figurative Language

-Generally, teachers can use some help with lesson plans for teaching figurative language, and this page should provide teachers with useful background knowledge, figurative expressions for examples, and exercises for practicing figurative language.
+Generally, teachers can use some help with lesson plans for teaching figurative language practice lists, and this page should provide teachers with useful background knowledge, figurative expressions for examples, and exercises for practicing figurative language.
 VocabularySpellingCity also has information for these specific types of figurative language: similes, metaphors, personification, idioms and hyperbole.

 Figurative language is present in literature and even in everyday speech; it is used to embellish and transform language.
 Therefore, students need to become familiar with figurative language to better communicate with others as well as to further understand literary text.
 Figurative language can be part of reading, writing, comprehension, and vocabulary instruction.
 Grade-level teachers include similes, metaphors, personification, idioms, and hyperbole in their lesson plans.
 Lessons on figurative language concepts are particularly difficult for students who are English Language Learners (ELLs), as they may not understand the nuances of the language.